lm2343635/InfinitePicker/README.md

         fatalError("init(coder:) has not been implemented")
     }

-    override var model: Int? {
+    // Override the model property to set data for the cell. override var model: Int? {
         didSet {
             guard let number = model else {